 Storms can occur at any time during the year.
 Cleco subscribes to multiple weather services to prepare and help our customers prepare before a storm hits.
 In addition to this page, Cleco's Facebook page @ClecoPower, as well as listen to local media outlets for the latest updates.

 To view current outages and estimated restoration times, go to Cleco's Outage Map and select "menu."
+You also can click anywhere on the map located on the right-hand side of this page.

 - Power is then restored to the greatest number of customers in the shortest amount of time until power is restored to all customers who can receive power.